 The purpose of the Association is to promote the development and application of distance/distributed learning (DL) for education and training, primarily within the Federal sector.

 • Facilitate the exchange of information regarding the current application of and potential further uses for DL

 • Guide the appropriate application of DL in the US Federal Government through the sharing of best practices

 • Develop opportunities for the Federal Government in partnering with industry and academia.

 • Lead efforts to promote Federal inter-agency cooperation and collaboration.

 • Advocate the use of DL for training and education within the Federal Government and provide recognition of outstanding achievements

 History of the FGDLA

-The Federal Government Distance Learning Association (FGDLA) has a long and rich history with its roots originating at the 1993 TeleCon Conference and the parent organization, the United States Distance Learning Association, which granted the FGDLA charter in 1995.
+The Federal Government Distance Learning Association (FGDLA) has a long and rich history with its roots originating at the 1993 TeleCon Conference and the parent organization, the United States Distance Learning Association (USDLA), which granted the FGDLA charter in 1995.
 For the past two and half decades, the FGDLA has been a leading advocate of distance learning in the Federal Government and maintains it 501(c)3 non-profit status as a professional organization.